Converting a interstate or New Zealand licence

 You can transfer a current interstate or New Zealand car learner licence at Service Tasmania.

-The P1 assessment date will be 12 months from the date of issue of your interstate licence or your 17th birthday (whichever is longer).
+The earliest P1 assessment date will be 12 months from the date of issue of your interstate licence or your 17th birthday (whichever is longer).
+If you can provide proof of having already completed a Hazard Perception Test (HPT) in the location your licence was issued within the last 12 months, you will be exempt from the Tasmanian HPT requirement.
+This information should be taken to a Service Tasmania shop.

 You can transfer your provisional car or motorcycle licence to a Tasmanian provisional licence at Service Tasmania.